Disasters cause enormous human suffering and loss, but the right laws and policies can help keep communities safe.

 The Sustainable Development Goals (SDGs) are a collection of 17 interlinked global goals designed to be a ‘blueprint to achieve a better and more sustainable future for all’.
 The SDGs were set in 2015 by the United Nations General Assembly and are intended to be achieved by 2030.

 Disaster law has an important role to play in achieving SDGs 1 and 13, which are to ‘end poverty in all its forms everywhere’ and to ‘take urgent action to combat climate change and its impacts’.

 SDG 1.5 calls for states to build the resilience of the poor and those in vulnerable situations and to reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters.
 SDGs 13.1 and 13.2 call for strengthening resilience and adaptive capacity to climate-related hazards and natural disasters, and integrating climate change measures into national policies, strategies and planning.

 In practice, achieving SDGs 1 and 13 requires strong disaster laws, policies and plans, which have a focus on protecting and including vulnerable groups and at-risk communities.

-The Paris Agreement is a legally binding international treaty on climate change.
-The goal of the Paris Agreement is to address the climate crisis by limiting global warming to well below 2, preferably to 1.5, degrees celsius compared to pre-industrial levels.
-It was adopted by 196 states in Paris on 12 December 2015 and entered into force on 4 November 2016.
+The Paris Agreement is a legally binding international agreement on climate change.
+The goal of the Paris Agreement is to limit global warming to well below 2°C, preferably to 1.5°C, compared to pre-industrial levels.
+The Paris Agreement was adopted by 196 states in Paris on 12 December 2015 and entered into force on 4 November 2016.